-- Unfasten and remove cushions. - Reach under the table, either remove leg or fold up under the table top.

-- Raise front portion of table several inches to disengage inserts from the wall supports. - Lower table top to the dinette frame to complete bed base. - Slide seat and back cushion into place over bed base.
+- 1. Unfasten and remove cushions. - 2.
+Reach under the table, fold the legs up under the table top. - 3.
+Raise front portion of table several inches to disengage inserts from the wall supports. - 4.
+Lower table top to the dinette frame to complete bed base. - 5.
+Slide seat and back cushion into place over bed base